-These Basic Communication Processes courses are typically completed within a bachelor's degree in communication disorders.
-However, if a student has not completed one of these courses (or its equivalent as determined by faculty), they will be required to complete the course at UW.
-Students can only be cleared for or eligible for graduation when these courses are complete, along with their regular graduate studies.
+The Basic Communication Processes courses are generally completed as part of a bachelor's degree in communication disorders.
+However, students from other academic backgrounds who plan to apply to a graduate program in speech-language pathology may also complete these courses to meet the necessary prerequisites.
+If a student has not fulfilled one or more of these course requirements (or their equivalent, as determined by faculty), they will be required to complete the missing coursework at UW.
+To be eligible for graduation, students must successfully complete all Basic Communication Processes coursework in addition to their regular graduate studies.